Happy customers: how are customers satisfied?

 At least she immediately understood that it was really embarrassing.
 It doesn't do much Senseto simply call through an address list.
 And it doesn't exactly testify to good customer service if I don't inform myself a bit about the potential customers - after all, what is Google for?

 After all, if you're looking for a job, you should not go into the job interview unprepared or send standard applications.
 In addition, one inevitably asks oneself: what is in the publications, if the marketing strategy of the company is so?
 Also just crap?

-In any case, in the age of Communeties, Social Marketing, Viral Marketing and Artificial Intelligence, this scam is more than antiquated.
+Im Zeitage of communeties, social marketing, viral marketing and artificial intelligence, this scam is more than ancient.
 Because the new developments have some unpleasant side effects.
-One of them has already happened: Traditional marketing is increasingly on the decline.
+One of them has already occurred: traditional marketing is more and more on the decline.